Denzil Kobbekaduwa: Legacy

+General Kobbekaduwa is considered as a loved and respectfully leader among Sri Lankan Army and the entire Sri Lankan community.
+He was admired for his kindness, humanity and his affection for his troops.
+Several statues of General Kobbekaduwa were erected following his death, along with several roads named after him.

+Sri Lankan balladeer Anton Jones sung a song dedicated to the late general.

 Awards and decorations

 During his career he received the Republic of Sri Lanka Armed Services Medal, Sri Lanka Army 25th Anniversary Medal, President's Inauguration Medal, Sri Lanka Armed Services Long Service Medal, Vadamarachchi Operation Medal, Purna Bhumi Padakkama and Rana Wickrama Padakkama.
 He was posthumously promoted to the rank of lieutenant general and awarded the Vishista Seva Vibhushanaya, Rana Sura Padakkama (twice), Uttama Seva Padakkama and Desha Putra Sammanaya.
 His widow received the Uththama Pooja Pranama Padakkama medal in 2010.